SBU-BMI/MappingOHDSI2HDF5/README.md

 uJSON library should be utilized to optimize file writing.
 The JSON files can get large and gzip compression will help save file storage space.
 Both these options can be set in the ’runtime_config.json’ file.

 In addition to the JSON documents two other type of files are generated.
 The key order files stores the order of the visit_occurrences.
 For the OHDSI mappings the order is by ’person_id’ and then by the start date of the visit.
+The batches file stores the name of the document JSON files and key order files.
+Depending on the available memory and the amount of detail in a visit the batch size can be set higher.

+The JSON document files can be loaded into a MongoDB database for querying or they can be mapped into a HDF5 container file.

 ## Mapping to HDF5

+Machine learning libraries